 The JRC-DMS is a member of the Commission on Accreditation of Allied Health Education Programs (CAAHEP), the largest programmatic accreditor in the health sciences field.
 CAAHEP assures oversight and due process to all programs that participate in its system of accreditation.
 The CAAHEP Board of Directors acts upon the recommendations of the JRC-DMS, confirming that appropriate procedures have been followed and that accreditation standards are being applied consistently and equitably when assessing applicant educational programs.

-General ultrasound (abdomen, obstetrics/gynecology), cardiac and vascular sonography programs are eligible to seek accreditation through the JRC-DMS.
-To date, nearly 200 DMS educational programs in approximately 300 learning concentrations are accredited, a number that grows monthly.
+Abdominal-extended, adult cardiac, breast, musculoskeletal, obstetrics & gynecology, pediatric cardiac and vascular sonography programs are eligible to seek accreditation through the JRC-DMS.
+To date, nearly 300 DMS educational programs in approximately 700 learning concentrations are accredited, a number that grows monthly.

 To report an error on this page, please e-mail the Webmaster.